 - When the Starbucks Rewards programme was re-launched in 2016, it offered instant gold cards for a number of weeks – an excellent and clever incentive to drive momentum for the new programme.

-- Some grocery product packaged coffee purchases also earn Starbucks Rewards which drives in home consumption as well as driving core café loyalty behaviour.
+- Some grocery product packaged coffee purchases also earn Starbucks Rewards which drives home consumption as well as driving core café loyalty behaviour.

 - Your free birthday treat of a drink or food item expires the day after your birthday.